skylerchang/portfolio/content/_index.md

       title: '📚 My Research Experience'
       subtitle: ''
       text: |-
-        In my role as a bioinformatics professional, I have demonstrated proficiency in single-cell RNA sequencing (scRNA-seq) analysis, showcasing a range of essential skills.
-I am experienced in variant calling using Freebayes, particularly adept at extracting meaningful insights from 10x Genomics BAM files.
-Notably, I have successfully navigated the challenges posed by large datasets, routinely working with collections exceeding one million cells.
-My expertise extends to conducting RNA velocity analyses, providing a dynamic perspective on gene expression patterns.
-Additionally, I have a keen interest in mutational signature analysis, unraveling the genomic landscape of individual cells.
-Leveraging tools such as cellranger, I have efficiently processed FASTA files, ensuring the accuracy and reliability of my analyses.
-My skill set also encompasses isoform analysis, further enhancing my ability to dissect the intricacies of scRNA-seq data.
+          In my role as a bioinformatician, I have demonstrated proficiency in analyzing immune repertoire sequencing and single-cell RNA sequencing (scRNA-seq).
+Notably, I have successfully developed an effective algorithm for clustering large-scale immune repertoire datasets, achieving the clustering of one million unique sequences in five minutes while maintaining high speed and optimum clustering quality.
+My expertise also extends to visualizing clustering results with both static and dynamic network connections.
+Additionally, I have a keen interest in conducting various functional analyses of scRNA-seq, including transcription factor regulation, cell communication, differential gene expression, trajectory analysis, and spatial transcriptomics.

-        I am eager to contribute these skills and experiences to a dynamic team in a challenging bioinformatics role.

-        Please reach out to collaborate 😃
+          Driven by a problem-solving mindset and quick learning skills, I have enhanced my ability to dissect the intricacies of scRNA-seq data.
+My advanced programming skills in Python and R, coupled with my background in immunology, make me a strong candidate for bioinformatics and computational biology roles in dynamic research teams working on challenging projects.
+Please reach out to collaborate. 😃

     design:
       columns: '1'
   - block: collection